coleifer/peewee/docs/peewee/database.rst

 * :py:class:`PooledMySQLDatabase`

 .. note::
     If you have a multi-threaded application (including green threads), be sure to specify ``threadlocals=True`` when instantiating your pooled database.
+As of versoin 2.3.3, this is the default behavior.

 .. _using_read_slaves: